fredzannarbor/presetJSON/README.md

 All are optional unless specified.
 Program logic must be able to parse JSON even if fields are missing.
 Program should have reasonable defau,ts.

 **preset_name:** String.
 As you wish the preset name to be presented to the user.
+This is what appears above the UI Widget.

 **preset_author:** String.
 As you wish the author name to be presented to the user.

 **preset_active:** Boolean.
 Convenient if you want to be able to hide test presets.

-**preset_launched:** Date.
-Convenient if you want to be able to sort or filter presets by date.

 **preset_description:** String.
 What you want the user to know about the preset.
+What it's for, rather than how to use it.

 **preset_instructions:** String.
 Directions to the user on how to enter input.